Revisiting McFadden's correction factor for sampling of alternatives in multinomial logit and mixed multinomial logit models: Sampling of alternatives in Bayesian MMNL

 \subsection{Bayesian estimation of MMNL models and the role of data augmentation}

-Let Equation (\ref{Eq:MMNL_L}) describe the likelihood function of the MMNL model.
-The primary interest in Bayesian and classical estimation methods is in estimating $\theta$.
-Classical estimation typically approximates the integral in Equation (\ref{Eq:MMNL_L}) by taking a large number of draws from $f(\beta_{n}|\theta)$.
-Estimation by Maximum Simulated Likelihood (MSL) is well rooted in the choice modelling literature and clearly described by \cite{Train2009}.
-Bayesian estimation works with the \emph{same} likelihood function, but does not maximise it to obtain a point estimate.
-Instead Bayesian estimation characterises the posterior distribution for $\theta$.
-Chapter 12 in \citet{Train2009}, specifically section 12.6, provides an accessible introduction to the process of sequentially drawing from conditional posterior densities for the MMNL model - also known as Gibbs Sampling.
-Once the Gibbs Sampler has converged, the draws for the hyper-parameters $\theta$ describe the posterior distribution of interest.
+Let Eq.~\eqref{Eq:MMNL_L} describe the likelihood function of the panel MMNL model, where $\beta_{n}$ is assumed to be constant across observations by the same individual $t=1,\ldots,T$.
+The model reduces to the cross-sectional MMNL model for $T=1$.
+Estimating the parameters of interest $\theta$ can be done using Bayesian and classical estimation methods.
+Both estimation methods are extensively covered by \citet[][see for example chapters 6, 10 and 12]{Train2009}.
+Classical estimation typically approximates the (log of the) integral in Eq.~\eqref{Eq:MMNL_L} by taking a large number of draws from $f(\beta_{n}|\theta)$ and is accordingly referred to as a maximum simulated likelihood (MSL) approach.
+Bayesian estimation does not optimise the (same) likelihood function but requires simulation methods to characterise the posterior density for $\theta$.
+Section 12.6 in \citet{Train2009} provides an accessible introduction to the process of sequentially drawing from conditional posterior densities for the MMNL model - also known as Gibbs Sampling.
+Once the Gibbs Sampler (GS) has converged, the draws for the hyper-parameters $\theta$ describe the posterior distribution of interest.